MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/security-baseline-evolution.md

 7. Governance tooling must audit and enforce network configuration requirements defined by the security management team.
 8. Governance tooling must limit VM deployment to approved images only.
 9. Whenever possible, node configuration management should apply policy requirements to the configuration of any guest operating system.
 10. Governance tooling must enforce that automatic updates are enabled on all deployed assets.
 Violations must be reviewed with operational management teams and remediated in accordance with operations policies.
-Assets that are not automatically updated must be included in processes owned by IT operations.
+Assets that are not automatically updated must be included in processes owned by IT Operations.
 11. Creation of new subscriptions or management groups for any mission-critical applications or protected data will require a review from the Cloud Governance team, to ensure that the proper blueprint is assigned.
 12. A least-privilege access model will be applied to any management group or subscription that contains mission-critical apps or protected data.
 13. Trends and exploits that could affect cloud deployments should be reviewed regularly by the security team to provide updates to security management tooling used in the cloud.